-Each year the DoD adjust BAH Rates across the board.
+Each year the DoD adjusts Basic Allowance for Housing Rates across the board.
 They use a host of information to calculate how much they should provide servicemembers.
 In some locations BAH Rates increase, and in others they decrease.

 Thankfully, the BAH Rate Protection policy ensures your BAH rate won’t decrease in the middle of your assignment, even if BAH Rates for your location decrease.
 This is important to know, with the recent news that the DoD is decreasing BAH to 99% of the expected cost of housing in your area.